-There are vaccinations needed when traveling to Africa and you must find out what they are before you get on the plane.
-There is no “Africa vaccine” as Africa is made up of over 50 countries and each country has different requirements, it is your responsibility to see what it is you need for the country you want to visit.
+There are vaccinations needed when traveling to Africa, and you must find out what they are before you get on the plane.
+There is no “Africa vaccine” as Africa is made up of over 50 countries, and each country has different vaccination requirements.
+It is your responsibility to see what it is you need for the country you want to visit.

-If you haven’t gotten your vaccinations, no one is going to stop you from buying your ticket, booking your hotel and making all of your arrangements.
+If you haven’t gotten your vaccinations, no one is going to stop you from buying your ticket, booking your hotel, and making all of your arrangements.
 However, when you get to the country you want to visit, you will NOT be allowed in the country if you don’t meet the medical requirements.
 All of the money, time, and effort you put into getting to the country will have been for nothing.
 So make sure you do your due diligence BEFORE you head to the airport.

 My insurance covered my vaccinations so I went to the clinic and was able to get everything I needed without charge.
-You should call your provider to see if you are covered.
+Call your insurance provider for your coverage information.
 If not, there are plenty of offices that handle vaccinations, or you can always call the health department in your area.
 You will get one of these little yellow books once you get your vaccination.
 Why not get one of my passport covers and put your book inside of it?

-Kermit was inviting his whole family to live with him in my throat.
+Day 2: Kermit invited his whole family to live with him in my throat.
 I stayed home all day and tried not to speak to anyone as the froggy voice was scary.

-No sore throat or ears but my neck was sore when I went to sleep and I woke up with a sore neck.
-I took Tylenol and by the end of the day my neck was much better.
-Took another bath with Epson salts.
+Day 4 No sore throat or ears but my neck was sore when I went to sleep, and I woke up with a sore neck.
+I took Tylenol and by the end of the day, my neck was much better.
+I took another bath with Epson salts.

-Almost as good as new!
-Just a bit of a stiff neck but no more sore throat.
+Day 5 Almost as good as new!
+I still had a bit of a stiff neck but my sore throat was gone.

-I’m telling you all of this so you can be aware that you may have side effects when you get your vaccinations.
+I’m telling you all of this so you can be aware that you may have side effects when you get your travel vaccinations.
 Oh, by the way, my mother didn’t have ANY effects.
 None.
-She said my bad reaction was due to the bad genes I got from my dad (Daddy, we will blame your side of the family for those genes but you can take credit for something else, ok?).
+She said my bad reaction was due to the bad genes I got from my dad’s side of the family (insert her laugh here).